aWildOtto/llop/README.md

 # Llop
 Polls made easy
 Llop is a multi-feature web application that assists users in decision making using a simple voting poll interface.
-This project incoportates JavaScript, HTML, CSS, jQuery, AJAX front-end skills, and Node, Express, PostgresSQL, and Knex back-end skills.
+This project incorporates JavaScript, HTML, CSS, jQuery, AJAX front-end skills, and Node, Express, PostgresSQL, and Knex back-end skills.

 ## Features
 1. Users can create a poll by entering a valid email address as well as their name.